espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 ----------------------------------------------------------------------------------------

-Is it necessary to connect a 32 kHz RTC crystal?
+Is it necessary to connect a 32 kHz RTC crystal to the ESP32 chip in hardware design?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  The external 32 kHz crystal is often used for Bluetooth Light-sleep timing.
-Therefore, when Bluetooth LE Light-sleep mode is not necessary, there is no need to do so.
+  - An external 32 kHz RTC crystal is optional, not mandatory.
+Its main purpose is to provide higher time accuracy and reduce power consumption.
+Typical application scenarios include:

+    - Low Power Bluetooth (BLE) Design: An external 32 kHz crystal is mainly used for  timing during BLE Light-sleep.
+If a 32 kHz external crystal is not added to the hardware, Light-sleep may not function correctly in some BLE applications.
+    - Improved time accuracy: Compared with the internal RC oscillator, an external crystal oscillator is less affected by the environment and has higher accuracy.
+This is crucial for applications that require periodic wakeups to receive beacons (such as Wi-Fi/Bluetooth keep-alive), as it helps prevent RF receive windows from being extended due to clock drift, thereby significantly reducing average power consumption.

+  - If the application scenario does not involve low power mode or there is no need to maintain high precision timing during sleep, the external crystal can be omitted.
+  - The ESP32 integrates a 150 kHz RC oscillator and a clock derived from an 8.5 MHz oscillator divider, which can serve as RTC clock sources.
+Although their frequency stability is more sensitive to temperature variations, they can replace the external 32 kHz crystal oscillator in applications that do not have strict accuracy requirements.

 ---------------